Great Galactic Ghoul or Human Error?

 Cursed Mars Movies

-If there is indeed a curse connected with all things Mars, then it extends beyond mere probes sent towards fact finding missions to the planet.
+If there is indeed a curse connected with all things Mars, then it extends beyond mere probes sent towards fact-finding missions to the planet.
 There have been quite a few films made within a Martian setting.
 Mission to Mars, Red Planet, John Carter and Last Days on Mars never fared well with either cinema-goers or critics alike.
 The original release of Total Recall and the recent hit The Martian did much better at the box office, the latter being credited by The Washington Post as ‘having saved NASA and future space exploration’.

 Video games are not immune to a possible curse either.
 In 2012, Bioware released the third game in their acclaimed Mass Effect trilogy.
 While not set on Mars, there was a mission early in the game that required Commander Shepard to visit an outpost on Mars.
 The conclusion of this game caused a severe backlash from many gamers about the ending.
 So much so, that Bioware developers were encouraged to supplement the ending with additional downloadable content to satisfy gamers later that same year.
-A more recent title based solely on Mars is the updated version of the classic Doom franchise of 1990s.
-Generally the reviews of this updated version have been positive.
+A more recent title based solely on Mars is the updated version of the classic Doom franchise of the 1990s.
+Generally, the reviews of this updated version have been positive.
 Video games do tend to transition to film, mostly to the chagrin of critics.
 Doom was no exception to this rule when it was released in cinemas in 2005.

 Man vs. The Great Galactic Ghoul

 The next stage of Martian exploration is, of course, to send astronauts there.
 These intrepid souls will have to face a whole host of challenges from a logistical and physical perspective.
-Schedules have yet to be finalised, but the current estimates is that man will set foot on Mars in 10-15 years time.
+Schedules have yet to be finalized, but the current estimates is that man will set foot on Mars in 10-15 years time.
 Hopefully, we have all the Great Galactic Ghoul kinks worked out.
 Who could be waiting for them and what will they find there?